 Whilst the FGH Group has a responsibility to deliver returns and value for our shareholders, we also take seriously the requirement to comply with UK tax rules and regulations and to pay the right amount tax, in the right place, at the right time.

 The Otto Group expects its member businesses to aim for strict adherence to local tax legislation and the FGH group also maintains this commitment.

-The tax strategy is ultimately owned by the Chief Financial Officers (“CFO”) of the respective FGH Group companies.
-The CFO’s are also appointed as Senior Accounting Officer’s (“SAO”) with responsibility for monitoring the integrity of the respective financial reporting systems, internal controls and risk management frameworks which includes those elements relating to taxation.
+The tax strategy is ultimately owned by the Chief Financial Officer (“CFO”) of the FGH Group companies.
+The CFO is also appointed as Senior Accounting Officer’s (“SAO”) with responsibility for monitoring the integrity of the respective financial reporting systems, internal controls and risk management frameworks which includes those elements relating to taxation.